The Joy of

 Naturally, politicians disagree on the proper approach.
 Some advocate deep cuts in government spending.
 The resources no longer needed to support government spending could be released for private investment.
 Others counter that public, not private spending is needed to enhance productivity and growth.
 Government-funded education is needed to generate new ideas and to equip workers with the skills needed in a technological world.
 Government-funded highways, bridges, and ports are needed to provide the infrastructure on which growth must be based.
 In this scenario, Congress should raise taxes and plow the monies back into education, research, and public investments.

 Politicians, economists, and government advisory committees have jumped into the middle of this fray with abandon.
 Experts agree that the current system is unsustainable, but disagree on the appropriate fix.
 Two basic types of proposals have been put forth: (1) making reforms within the current system structure and (2) shifting toward a privatized system with mandated personal accounts.

 Proposal #1: Reforms within the current structure

-In its 2010 report, President Obama's bipartisan National Commission on Fiscal Responsibility and Reform (often referred to as the Simpson-Bowles Commission) concluded that, with a few "minor" changes, the system could regain fiscal balance.4 The proposed changes were:
+In its 2010 report, President Obama's bipartisan National Commission on Fiscal Responsibility and Reform (often referred to as the Simpson-Bowles Commission) concluded that, with a few "minor" changes, the system could regain fiscal balance.
+Among the suggested possible changes were: